 5 Osaka Sushi

 Tucked away from the hustle of Colorado Boulevard, Osaka Sushi is a real find for those who love authentic Japanese cuisine.
 Expertly prepared by veteran chefs, flavorful dishes come proudly presented by attentive servers.
 Try a Denver roll, delicately filled with yellowtail tuna, crab, cucumber, and radish sprouts, or sample a vegetarian dish of tofu and steamed vegetables.
-If you dare, order the Nuclear Sushi roll and be prepared for a VERY, very, very spicy kick of flavor!
+Always a hit are its Playboy Rolls, but don't forget to check out its fresh fish specials.
 Cooked options are available, and sushi happy hours offer tasty treats at reduced prices.
 A pleasant atmosphere, an enclosed patio, and small white lights dangling above set the dining scene.
 (303-698-9919)

 4 Namiko's Sushi Bar & Japanese Restaurant

 Family owned and operated, Namiko's is a popular Arvada sushi and Japanese Restaurant.
 If you're looking for fresh food, bigger portions, better prices, and great service, you'll find it here.
 Their tempura is made with premium soybean oil and always is served fresh and flaky!
 Open for lunch and dinner Tuesday-Sunday (closed Mondays), Namiko's offers both sushi bar and Japanese menu items.
 Located in a strip mall, Namiko's offers plenty of parking, and although weekends are typically busy, you'll be pleasantly surprised at how quickly you'll be seated even when it's crowded, and the staff is always friendly and ever present.
 (303-420-3600, 303-423-6115)